Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 Gynecomastia Recovery

-Keep in mind that you will have some swelling and scarring during your recovery that can make you think you’re having a gynecomastia recurrence.
+Keep in mind that you will have some swelling and scarring during your gynecomastia recovery that can make you think you’re having a gynecomastia recurrence.

 Swelling is substantial after this surgery, but it should recede after three or four weeks.
 However, some patients also report their chest starts to fill out after four or five weeks.
 This is often caused by scar tissue, but it won’t affect how your chest looks in the long term.